yktoo/yktoo.com/content/blog/0215/index.en.md

 tags: ["beer", "Belgium", "fine arts", "Ghent", "museum", "travel"]
 ---

-One day we'd been wandering through the //Citadelpark// (which acquired its name because it's situated on the site where in the XIX century Citadel of Ghent was) and came across two museums located next to each other in the damp and dusky grove (the weather was anything but good and the sky was growing dark, so I won't show you the pictures of the park).
+One day we'd been wandering through the {{< fl "Citadelpark" >}} (which acquired its name because it's situated on the site where in the XIX century Citadel of Ghent was) and came across two museums located next to each other in the damp and dusky grove (the weather was anything but good and the sky was growing dark, so I won't show you the pictures of the park).

 <!--more-->

-One was the Museum of Fine Arts (//Museum voor Schone Kunsten//) and the other City Museum for Contemporary (literally 'Actual') Art, in Dutch //Stedelijk Museum voor Actuele Kunst// or simply //S.M.A.K.// It was so late that we barely had enough time for one, so we had to choose.
+One was the Museum of Fine Arts ({{< fl "Museum voor Schone Kunsten" >}}) and the other City Museum for Contemporary (literally 'Actual') Art, in Dutch {{< fl "Stedelijk Museum voor Actuele Kunst" >}} or simply {{< fl "S.M.A.K." >}} It was so late that we barely had enough time for one, so we had to choose.

 Frankly, I'm not really into museums, and I'm a complete layman in the area of fine arts.
 But how could I refrain from visiting a S.M.A.K.?
 And besides, I was very curious about what art is currently actual.
 ![](img:4.bp.blogspot.com/-lnRfRJ3keiM/UtWFd78WDeI/AAAAAAAAbvA/6Jp-aN4Jngk/s1600/dsc02899.picasaweb.jpg:a)